qLab/qLib/README.md

 #### 2a.
 Important note for facilities

-If you're installing at a large facility with a package management system, use your package manager to set up these environment variables instead of relying on houdini.env files.
+If you're installing at a large facility with a package management system, *do not rely on houdini.env files* -- use your package manager to set up environment variables.

 ### Further readings and other places of interest